bijinbaby/KMP-Workshop/Session-2/DependancyInjection.md

     }
 }
 ```
+- Why do we need this class?
+    - Koin is a Kotlin library so we cannot use it directly inside iOS application
+    - We will call KoinHelper.initKoin() inside the entry point of the swiftUI app

 #### Step 2.2 : Create a class inside iosMain to use Koin inside iOS app
 ##### Folder structure generation